 A long standing tradition to bring the counties together to celebrate the community and give back.
 We get together to carry on the tradition of the Pony Express mail carry and to raise money for a recipient in the community in need of financial and emotional support.

 Fall Campout is a great opportunity to end our busier season of color guard and security events with a fun filled weekend.
 It welcomes members to share their weekend with their families, practice skills with their horses and shooting.
 Rotating weekends in September.
-2018 TBD Sept 7-9.
+2019 Calhoun Sept 13-15.